 The Taco Terrier is not a purebred dog.
 It is a cross between the Chihuahua and the Toy Fox Terrier.
 The best way to determine the temperament of a mixed breed is to look up all breeds in the cross and know you can get any combination of any of the characteristics found in either breed.
 Not all of these designer hybrid dogs being bred are 50% purebred to 50% purebred.
 It is very common for breeders to breed multi-generation crosses.

-Bailey the Toy Fox Terrier / Chihuahua hybrid (Taco Terrier) at 7 months old
+Bailey the black Toy Fox Terrier / Chihuahua mix breed dog (Taco Terrier) at 7 months old

-Bailey the Toy Fox Terrier / Chihuahua hybrid (Taco Terrier) at 3 months old
+Bailey the black Toy Fox Terrier / Chihuahua mix breed puppy (Taco Terrier) at 3 months old

 Yoda the Taco Terrier puppy at about 2 months old, weighing in at 3 ½ pounds

-Maya the Taco Terrier at 6 weeks old
+Maya the Taco Terrier as a puppy at 6 weeks old

 "This is Moto, my Chihuahua x Mini Fox Terrier (Taco Terrier) as a puppy at 13 weeks old.